gersonnoboa/BackInBlack/README.md

 ## Task 2

 The second task deals with the Fortumo's customer portal.
 It is self-explanatory, with sections for different improvements suggested after thoroughly using the website in desktop and mobile devices.
 I asked for help from other people in order to reach some conclusions, which is a practice I normally do with almost all of my projects.

+## Limitations

+As the dashboard is meant for displaying in big screens (as per the instructions), the site is laid out in a way that maximizes screen usage.
+This means that, although it doesn't break, the app does not display in a good way on mobile devices.